whitestone-no/Cambion/README.md

-# cambion
+# Cambion
-A Succubus offspring providing a set of convenience functions for NetMQ
+A Succubus (https://github.com/COCPORN/succubus) offspring providing a set of convenience functions for NetMQ